john/startup-kit-templates/README.md

 ## Creating stacks
 Use the AWS [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home) to run the templates.
 Click the "Create Stack" button in the upper left corner of the console, then under "Choose a template", select "Upload a template to Amazon S3" and click "Browse" to find your local fork of this repository and choose the template you want to run.

+To launch stacks directly directly from this README see the [table below](#launch-table).

 ## The templates

 Here’s a description of the resources created by each file in the /templates directory: